FabioMiguel2000/iNeedHelp/README.md

 | US51 | Edit Question Tags | high | As a Question Author I want to be able to edit the tags of the question
 | US52 | Mark Answer as Correct | high | As a Question Author I want to be able to mark an answer as correct
 <p align = "center">
-Table.7 - Question Author user stories
+Table 2.7 - Question Author user stories
 </p>

 ### Administrator